 - Explore resources to identify relevant research.

-- Use research articles to develop step-by-step directions for implementation of practices.
+- Use research articles to develop step-by-step directions for educational methodology improvements.

 - Conflict management

 - Assess your conflict style and test different approaches to hypothetical situations.